The Woolf Institute has built a permanent new home in the grounds of Westminster College in the heart of Cambridge.

-Helaine says "Tree of Life: Encounter was inspired by the aims of the Woolf Institute to bring about understanding betwen Jews, Christians and Muslims in order to reduce intolerance, as expressed in Ecclesiastes 4.12 'A threefold cord is not quickly broken'.
-Tree of Life: Encounter is a powerful statement of the struggle for unity, with three strands joining together at the base and moving upward through dissonance and chaos to a beautiful flowering of hope."
+Helaine says "Tree of Life: Encounter was inspired by the aims of the Woolf Institute to bring about understanding between Jews, Christians and Muslims in order to reduce intolerance, as expressed in Ecclesiastes 4.12 'A threefold cord is not quickly broken'.
+Tree of Life: Encounter is a powerful statement of the struggle for unity, with three strands joining together at the base and moving upward through dissonance and chaos to a beautiful flowering of hope".

 - Artwork in the Building